Harold Ramirez Player Props: Rays vs. Reds

-On Tuesday, Harold Ramirez (.429 batting average in his past 10 games, with three doubles, three home runs, three walks and seven RBI) and the Tampa Bay Rays face the Cincinnati Reds, whose starting pitcher will be Nick Lodolo.
-First pitch is at 6:40 PM ET.
+Harold Ramirez -- batting .417 with three doubles, two home runs, three walks and six RBI in his past 10 games -- will be in action for the Tampa Bay Rays versus the Cincinnati Reds, with Levi Stoudt on the mound, on April 19 at 12:35 PM ET.

-In his most recent appearance, he strung together two hits (going 2-for-4) against the Reds.
+He had two hits (going 2-for-5) in his last game against the Reds.

 Harold Ramirez Game Info & Props vs. the Reds